 In response to Gurdjieff’s death-bed planning as to how the work could be continued following his passing, Jeanne de Salzmann lived to the age of 103 during which time she oversaw the establishment of Gurdjieff Foundations worldwide, documented the sacred dances and accompanying piano music through a series of films, oversaw the recording of nearly the entire catalog of the Gurdjieff-deHartmann music of prayers, hymns, dances and melodies, made all arrangements for the continued publication of all of Gurdjieff’s three series of writings, realized the production of a film of the second series of writings, Meetings With Remarkable Men, and continued until her death to work tirelessly to bring the work to the world by traveling and working with Foundation (and non-Foundation) groups everywhere.

 Many ideas originally brought by Gurdjieff have found their way into common vocabulary today, notably the term ‘fourth way,’ as well as an intriguing but enigmatic diagram called the enneagram.
-Because these ideas have appeared in today’s culture separated from the all-encompassing body of knowledge from which they are derived, in which every idea is related to every other, these isolated fragments in current circulation only serve to mislead those who otherwise might be truly touched if they were to see them as part of the much bigger picture.
+Because these ideas have appeared in today’s culture separated from the all-encompassing body of knowledge from which they are derived, in which every idea is related to every other, these isolated fragments in current circulation often serve to mislead those who otherwise might be truly touched if they were to see them as part of the much bigger picture.